 Ryan: Yes, in 2012 campaign.

-Santorum: Yes.
+Santorum: Yes, April GOP event at The Citadel military college, where two sons are cadets.
 Campaigned in April 2013 for Curtis Bostic in GOP House runoff race; Bostic lost.

 Walker: Yes, attended August fundraiser for Haley, who came to Wisconsin to campaign for him in 2012 recall vote.

 GO ABROAD: Helps to give neophytes foreign policy cred, and Israel is a touchstone for U.S. politicians.

 Biden: You bet.
 Visited Ukrainian capital in April to symbolize U.S. commitment to new government in its struggle against pro-Russian insurgents and threatening signals from Moscow.
 Brazil coming up in June.
 Long at forefront of Obama administration’s diplomatic maneuvers with Kiev.
 Sent to Poland and Lithuania in March to reassure NATO allies anxious about Russia’s annexation of Crimea.
 December 2013 visits to China, Japan and South Korea.
 Countless trips to Iraq and Afghanistan during first term.

 Clinton: Another globe-trotter, nearly 1 million miles as secretary of state.
 Limited overseas travel in 2013: honorary degree at St. Andrews University in Scotland in September; trip to London in October for a diplomacy award and a fundraising concert for the family’s foundation.
 Attended memorial services for Nelson Mandela in South Africa in December.
 Two recent speeches in Canada.

 Cuomo: Not much lately.
 Israel twice in 2002.